AgileVentures/av-static-website/source/blog_articles/2017-09-13-av-ecosystem-review-clearing-the-backlog.html.markdown

 cucumber features/documents.feature:130 # Scenario: A user can insert an image
 ```

-I could add that to the exceptions, but I that approach is dangerous as it's easy to forget which tests are omitted in CI - Jon's approach on LocalSupport to re-run failing tests seems more sensible.
+I could add that to the exceptions, but that approach is dangerous as it's easy to forget which tests are omitted in CI - Jon's approach on LocalSupport to re-run failing tests seems more sensible.
 I'd also love to get it so that we only output the full details for failing tests, which would also be hit by Jon's approach.
 I'll add that chore to the WSO issues - actually I find I already [have one](https://github.com/AgileVentures/WebsiteOne/issues/1803).

 Maybe a vote on that is in order ...